SOLEDAD. ENERGÍA. NECESIDAD. ESENCIA. SENSUALID.

 Founded in 2012 by Aya Kitaoji, Senes Flamenco is a live flamenco ensemble providing quality live music and dance performances based in Melbourne, Victoria, Australia.

 It aims to inspire cross-cultural understanding through the art of flamenco music and dance.
-Featured artists include Flamenco Dancer, Guitarist, Singer and Percussionist.
-Working in conjunction with various talented artists across diverse genres, SENES is dedicated to the development of multicultural performing arts and arts education in Australia.
+Working in conjunction with talented artists across diverse genres, SENES is dedicated to the development of multicultural performing arts and arts education in Australia.

-is committed to the promotion of flamenco dance and music in Melbourne, Australia.
-Based in the inner northern suburbs, it offers flamenco dance lessons, flamenco dance workshops and Spanish dance incursions in metropolitan and rural schools.
+For the promotion of flamenco dance and music in Melbourne, Australia.
+A centre offering flamenco dance lessons, flamenco dance workshops and Spanish dance incursions in metropolitan and rural schools in Australia.

 Flamenco music lessons also available as private lessons and small groups in: